icedawn/angular-flightaware.js/README.md

 });
 ```

-This code uses expressJS to map `/api/Arrived/:airport` to the embedded function that calls `client.Arrived()` shown above.
-Note that `:airport` is a variable parsed by expressjS routing, and it will appear in the code as `req.params.airport`.
+This code uses Express to map `/api/Arrived/:airport` to the embedded function that calls `client.Arrived()` shown above.
+Note that `:airport` is a variable parsed by Express routing, and it will appear in the code as `req.params.airport`.
 For example, if the URI is /api/Arrived/SFO, then `:airport` matches "SFO", and subsequently `req.params.airport` will be equal to "SFO".
 You can access this backend API, http://localhost:8000/api/Arrived/SFO.

 *Note you can access this backend API without compromising your FlightAware credentials.*